 I don't recommend printers that require so many ink.
 Those printers will really drain your wallet because once you change an ink cartridge, it seems like another one is running low and it is a chain reaction.
 Not to mention the printers itself and ink cartridges are more expensive and does the same quality printing as other printers.
 I am saving money with my new ink purchase!

 I agree with that big time.
 I have a cannon that has I think 7 cartridges.
 Everytime I turn around one of them is empty.
+The kicker is that I had only printed 2 pages that had any amount of colour on them.

 I too have an HP Envy.
 If you can, get in on their printer ink program.
 Here's how it works.